 Being more inclusive

-Being ‘inclusive’ is something that all clubs should work towards in terms of having a welcoming attitude to all, regardless of age, gender, religion or ability.
+Being ‘inclusive’ is something that all clubs should work towards in terms of having a welcoming attitude to all, regardless of age, gender, religion, ethnicity or ability.
 Being inclusive of disabled people means ensuring every member and visitor feels valued and receives equal opportunities.

 As a club you can include disabled people in a variety of ways.
 Some clubs run fully inclusive sessions which include all its members.
 Other clubs have bespoke groups and sessions for disabled people, but they are still delivered within the main club structure.
 These both benefit disabled people to enjoy sport as much as non-disabled people.